carmenbianca/report-liferay/report.md

 permission to record, and the recordings will be deleted in July.

 I have prepared questions for three fields---Engineering, Legal, and Testing/QA.
 They are listed here in subsections.
-In parentheses after interviewee is the field I will ask questions about.
+In parentheses, after the interviewee, is the field I will ask questions about.

 Some questions below are out-of-scope in the sense that they do not answer the stated sub-question, but try to further clarify the current situation.
 These